Ventura García-Sancho, Marquess of Aguilar de Campoo

 Ventura García-Sancho e Ibarrondo, 1st Count of Consuegra (20 April 1837, in Mexico City, Mexico – 20 July 1914, in Madrid, Spain) better known by his spouse's title Marquess of Aguilar de Campoo, was a Mexican-Spanish nobleman and politician who served twice as Minister of State and as Mayor of Madrid between 1899 and 1900.

 Family and origins

 Ventura Crisóforo Domingo Ignacio García-Sancho e Ibarrondo was born in Mexico City on 20 April 1837, the son of don José Marcial García-Sancho y Sánchez-Leñero, knight of the Ilustre Solar de Tejada, and of doña María de la Trinidad de Ibarrondo y Maruri, both from Guadalajara (México) and members of well-stablished families of Spanish origin.

 During his youth, don Ventura and his family moved to Bordeaux, France, where decades before his maternal grandparents (the Basque don Domingo de Ibarrondo y Urraza, and the Mexican-criolla doña María Ignacia de Maruri y Berrueco) had lived.
 After his mother's death in 1846, don Ventura began to spend lengthy stays in Spain in the company of his paternal grandfather, don José Ventura García-Sancho y Moreno de Tejada (who was from Lumbreras, Spain).

+After studying industrial engineering in Paris, he joined the Liberal Union, a political party with which he participated in the 1863 elections, winning a seat in the Cortes (Parliament) for the Cartagena constituency in Murcia.

+Following the Sexenio Democrático, he left the Liberal Union in 1874 and joined the Conservative Party, which he would remain a member of for the rest of his political career.

+In March 1899, with the victory of the Conservative Party, he was appointed Mayor of Madrid, a position he held until 18 April 1900, when he was appointed Minister of Foreign Affairs, as which he served until 6 March 1901.

+In 1902, he was appointed president of the Council of State, a position he held until 1904, when he would again be Minister of Foreign Affairs between 16 December 1904 and 27 January 1905.

+He was also a member of the Senate between 1891 and his death in 1914.